alebsack/em-synchrony-moped/README.md

 # EM-Synchrony-Moped

-EM-Synchrony-Moped is a Moped (https://github.com/mongoid/mongoid) driver patch for EM-Synchtony(http://github.com/igrigorik/em-synchrony).
-Moped is the MongoDB driver for the Mongoid ORM (http://github.com/mongoid/mongoid).
+EM-Synchrony-Moped is a [Moped](https://github.com/mongoid/mongoid) driver patch for [EM-Synchrony](http://github.com/igrigorik/em-synchrony).
+Moped is the MongoDB driver for the [Mongoid](http://github.com/mongoid/mongoid).

  * Supports SSL connections